 Revegetation Configuration Landscaped native gardens utilizing a mixture of overstorey, mid story and groundcover plants, grassy parkland spaces and individual shade trees.
 Configuration needs to consider ongoing maintenance such as access by mowers and for ongoing weed control and other activities.
 The purpose of these plantings is for aesthetics, shade and wildlife habitat as a secondary priority.
-Any plantings in this zone will be consistent the Landscape Plan Establishment Technique Hand Planting of mixed species of tubestock (trees and shrubs).
-Forestry tubes and / or Hiko cells are suitable.
-Hand planting of a range of different sized groundcover plants for native garden areas including Tussocks, Daisies, Mat Rush and other hardy but attractive plants. iming Autumn, Winter and Spring Site Preparation Scalping of variable shaped plots for native plant landscaping with importe lopsoil to assist with growth.
+Any plantings in this zone will be consistent the Landscape Plan Establishment Technique que Hand Planting of mixed species of tubestock (trees and shrubs).
+Forest tubes and / or Hiko cells are suitable.
+Hand planting of a range of difference sized groundcover plants for native garden areas including Tussocks, Daistes, Mat Rush and other hardy but attractive plants.
+Timing Site Preparation Scalping of variable shaped plots for native plant landscaping with importe lopsoil to assist with growth.
 Mulching at the time of planting to control weeds.
 Density 0.5m - 1m for landscaped native landscaped gardens.
 Overstory trees no less than 10m apart and shrubs 3-5m apart to avoid hedges forming (to reduce shelter for feral animals).
 Guards Individual plants will benefit from large mesh guards, and corflute guards for garden areas.
-Other establishment considerations Suitability for Ongoing Community Maintenance There will be a requirement for ongoing weeding and replanting if necessary Being near residential areas, there will be more pressure on plants which will need to be monitored.
-Care of this area would need to align with Council maintenance programs (mowing of lawns and maintenance of garden areas) rather than solely relying on community good will.
+Other establishment considerations Plants need to be watered in and would benefit from weed matting to reduce evaporation and minimize weed establishment in disturbed soil around plants.
+A complement of fast growing plants should be included in the mix to provide some quick cover.
+Most of the Acacia's fulfill this criterion however choosing smaller shrub Acacias rather than tree Acacias will ensure an attractive aesthetic.
+Suitability for Ongoing Community Maintenance There will be a requirement for ongoing weeding and replants which will need to be monitored.
+Care of this area was align with Council maintenance programs (mowing of law) maintenance of garden areas) rather than solely relying or good will.

 Survival expectations Minimum 70%.
-Species List Trees and Shrubs: A.buxifolia, A.genistifolia, A. implexa, A.parramattensis, Callistemon citrinus, Casuarina cunninghamiana, E.mannitera, E.polyanthemos, Leptospermum multicaule Weeping Willows and other non-weedy exotic plants could be individually planted to enhance aesthetics and shade around recreation areas.
-Native Groundcover: Poa labillardieri, Lomandra tongifolia, Lomandra multiflora, Hardenbergia violaceae, Chrysocephalum appiculatum, Chrysocephalum semipapposum.
+Species List Trees and Shrubs: A.buxifolia, A.genistifolia, A. implexa, A.parramattensis, Callistemon citrinus, Casuarina cunninghamiana, E.mannifera, E.polyanthemos, Leptospermum multicaule Weeping Willows and other non-weedy exotic plants could be individually planted to enhance aesthetics and shade around recreation areas.
+Native Groundcover: Poa labillardieri, Lomandra longifolia, Lomandra multiflora, Hardenbergia violaceae, Chrysocephalum appiculatum, Chrysocephalum semipapposum.
 Note: There is a multitude of native plants suitable to these areas from local nurseries which have been hardened off to conditions.
 Long Term Management Actions Annual monitoring to ensure an average 70% survival rate is being achieved, with some replacement plantings where required.
 Watering may be necessary during severe droughts but once plants are established this should not be required.
 Removal of guards at year 3 onwards for small plants and year 5 onwards for trees.
 Ongoing management (mowing, mulching and weeding around plants) would be appropriate to be carried out by Council as part of their works maintenance program.